dnnsharp/common-guide/en/eexecute_actions_on_entity_list.md

 * Entity Name - set a name for the entity so you can reference it later by name.
 Can contain My Tokens.
 * Filter - filter the entities in the list by setting a *field*and its *value*.
 * Action List - actions that will be executed on each entity in the list.
-Reference loaded entity's fields through [EntityName:EntityFieldName] token.
+Refer the loaded entity's fields through [EntityName:EntityFieldName] token.
 * Continue on error - continues to the next iteration even if the current one failed to execute.
 * On Error - define a list of actions to run on error.
 Otherwise, an error message is returned.
 It will contain the underlying error if debug mode is on.